ysmood/notroy/readme.md

-You can setup your own server or use mine.
+You can setup your own server (`npm i notroy`) or use the demo service https://n.vane.im.

 ## Quick Start